Frankkkkk/aioeasywebdav/README.md

-EasyWebDAV: A WebDAV Client in Python
+aioEasyWebDAV: A WebDAV Client for asyncio Python
 =====================================

+This is am aiohttp port of the requests-based EasyWebDAV ( http://github.com/amnong/easywebdav ).

 Features
 --------